-Surround your family in the natural beauty of the Smoky Mountains with a trip to the Townsend Y swimming hole.
+Surround your family in the natural beauty of the Smoky Mountains with a trip to the Townsend Wye, or Y, swimming hole.
 Here, your family can enjoy a day filled with picnicking, swimming, and tubing.
 And, it’s all free!

 Of course, each family has its own unique needs.
 You know your family best, and are ultimately responsible for discerning the safety and appropriateness this attraction.
 Please read our full disclaimer here.